f-israel/ioBroker.mqtt-discovery/README.md

 Adapter, der MQTT Discovery Nachrichten für Home Assistant generiert

+[!WARNING]
+This is my very first ioBroker adapter!
+This project is in active development—imagine a mad scientist’s lab where experiments are a daily routine.
+Expect quirky behavior, unexpected bugs, and plenty of caffeine-fueled code as I learn the ropes.
+Every bug report and suggestion earns a virtual high-five!

+Happy hacking and enjoy the chaos!

 ## Developer manual
 This section is intended for the developer.
 It can be deleted later.